mozilla-conduit/conduit-docs/phabricator-user.rst

 you are running the `Windows Subsystem for Linux
 <https://msdn.microsoft.com/en-us/commandline/wsl/about>`_.

+If you use `git-cinnabar <https://github.com/glandium/git-cinnabar>`_, you will need to use our `fork of Arcanist <https://github.com/mozilla-conduit/arcanist>`_, which maps SHAs from Git to Mercurial so that patches can be correctly applied locally regardless of the VCS from which they were submitted.

 On Ubuntu, you will need PHP and an extension installed: ``sudo apt install php php-curl``.
 Then clone the Arcanist repos as described in the Quick Start guide linked above, and add the ``arcanist/bin/``